 - Calamine lotion, colloidal oatmeal baths, or wet compresses to relieve itching

 Fever: Running a temperature usually means your body is fighting an infection.
-Your doctor may do some tests to figure out what’s causing your fever so he or she can decide how to treat the problem.
+Your doctor may do some tests to figure out what’s causing your fever so they can decide how to treat the problem.

 In addition to following your doctor's advice, do these things to bring down a fever:

 Nagging cough: A cough isn’t always a sign of something serious.
 But one that hangs around for weeks can be.